upenn-libraries/alchemy/README.md

 A Java library and command-line tool for the [Symplectic Elements](http://symplectic.co.uk/products/elements/) API and Reporting Database.

-It's an extensible swiss army knife for working with Elements.

 This project is not affiliated with or supported by Symplectic.

+# Features and Uses

+This is meant to be an extensible swiss army knife for working with Elements.

+- Platform for scripts and sundry, vs writing ad hoc scripts
+- Collection of tasks broadly useful to the Elements user base
+- System configuration management (export system state to files)
+- Testing and verification

+This is currently 'alpha' code.
+Expect things to change.

 # Installation and Configuration